albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Critical distinction:** This is not European-style party-list voting.
 Voters choose individual candidates directly, as they always have.
 The allocation method simply ensures geometric districting can't distort outcomes regardless of which party controls redistricting.

-### The Accountability Question

-The instinctive objection to multi-member districts is "who's my representative?"
-This objection treats the post-1967 single-member district as though it were a founding principle of American representation.
-It is not.
-Multi-member congressional districts were the norm from 1789 through 1967.
-The Uniform Congressional District Act of 1967 mandated single-member districts not because of accountability concerns but to prevent Southern states from using winner-take-all at-large elections to dilute Black voting power after the Voting Rights Act.
-The "accountability" framing is a post-hoc rationalization that assigns foundational status to a 58-year-old statutory choice made for entirely different reasons.

-The substantive version of the concern -- that constituents need a clear point of contact for casework and advocacy -- is addressed by House expansion.
-At approximately 720 members, Representatives in multi-member districts serve smaller populations per member than current single-member district Representatives do, even though the geographic district is larger.
-The "who do I call about my pothole?" framing conflates federal representation with municipal service delivery.
-Federal Representatives are legislators.
-Potholes, zoning, and local infrastructure are the province of city councils, county boards, and state legislatures.

-To the extent that constituent casework has become a dominant House function -- VA claims, Social Security disputes, immigration cases -- this reflects an undersized House where members are spread too thin to legislate effectively, not evidence that single-member districts produce superior service.
-Under multi-member districts, constituent casework becomes shared and competitive: multiple Representatives serve the same geography, and constituents can approach whichever member is most responsive or most aligned with their concern.
-This is an improvement over the current monopoly model, where a single unresponsive Representative faces no within-district competition for casework.

 ### STAR-PR: Proportional Allocation Without Party Lists

 STAR Proportional Representation (STAR-PR, also known as Allocated Score) extends STAR voting to multi-seat districts: Voters score all candidates 0-5 stars, seats allocated proportionally to voter support, sequential allocation ensures proportionality while maintaining candidate-centered voting, 20% voter support yields roughly 20% of seats, geographic manipulation becomes mathematically ineffective.

 **Example:** Five-seat district using STAR-PR -- candidates appear on ballot, voters score each candidate 0-5 stars, system allocates seats proportionally based on scores.
 Result: Seat shares reflect vote shares (unlike winner-take-all).

-### The Policy Congruence Case

-The mechanical description of proportional allocation -- 20% support yields roughly 20% of seats -- understates the payoff.
-Comparative research consistently finds that proportional representation systems produce better policy congruence: closer alignment between what voters want and what the legislature produces.
-This is the core empirical case for proportional representation, and it applies directly to the Act's architecture.
-When legislative seat shares reflect the actual distribution of voter preferences rather than the geographic distribution of partisan majorities, legislative outputs track public preferences more accurately.
-The result is not merely fairer counting -- it is better governance as measured by the gap between voter preferences and policy outcomes.

 ### Single Implementation: All Qualifying States at the First FEMA Election